Cavalier King Charles Spaniel History/Origin

 After his death, the breed’s popularity declined, and they were crossbred with Pugs, leading to a shorter nose and domed head.
 However, at Blenheim Palace, a strain of red and white toy spaniels continued to be bred, which are now known as Blenheim Cavaliers.

-In the 1920s, American Roswell Eldridge sought to revive the breed resembling the old paintings.
-He offered a cash prize at the Crufts Dog Show, and in 1928, a dog named Ann's Son won.
 This led to renewed interest and the formation of a breed club, which chose the name Cavalier King Charles Spaniel to differentiate it from the flatter-faced King Charles Spaniel.
-The breed was recognized by the Kennel Club in 1945.
+The breed was recognized by the American Kennel Club under Working Group.

 In the U.S., Cavaliers were imported in the 1940s, and Mrs. Sally Lyons Brown founded the Cavalier King Charles Spaniel Club, USA (CKCSC, USA) in 1954.
 The club maintained strict breeding ethics and resisted full AKC recognition to avoid commercial breeding.
-In 1995, the American Cavalier King Charles Spaniel Club (ACKCSC) became the parent club for the breed within the AKC, while the CKCSC, USA remains an independent registry.

 Cavaliers are eager to please and are typically easy to train, with a temperament that ranges from playful and energetic to calm and relaxed.
 Their adaptability allows them to fit well into various living environments, whether it be a bustling household or a quiet apartment.